-The obtained space equipped with distance $d_{O}^{l0}$, $d_{O}^{l1}$, or $d_{O}^{l2}$ we call an \text{overlaying space}.
-It is defined by $p_i$, $D_i$, and $w_i$.
-Note that it is sufficient to assume that spherical and hyperbolic spaces have curvatures $1$ and $-1$, respectively, since changing curvature is equivalent to changing scale which is captured by $w_i$.
-The following statement follows from the definition above and from the fact that $d_E$, $d_S$, and $d_H$ are distances (see Appendix~\ref{sec:os-is-metric-proof} for the proof).
+Note that it is sufficient to assume that spherical and hyperbolic spaces have curvatures $1$ and $-1$, respectively, since changing the curvature is equivalent to changing scale, which is captured by $w_i$.
+The following statement follows from the definition above and the fact that $d_E$, $d_S$, and $d_H$ are distances (see Appendix~\ref{sec:os-is-metric-proof} for the proof).

-\begin{statement} If $\cup_{i=1}^k p_i = \{1, \ldots, d\}$ and $w_1 \ldots w_k \in \mathbb{R}_+$, then $d_{O}^{l0}$, $d_{O}^{l1}$, $d_{O}^{l2}$ are distances on $\mathbb{R}^d \times \mathbb{R}^d$, i.e., they satisfy the metric axioms. \end{statement}
+\begin{statement} If $\cup_{i=1}^k p_i = \{1, \ldots, d\}$ and $w_1 \ldots w_k \in \mathbb{R}_+$, then $d_{O}^{l1}$, $d_{O}^{l2}$ are distances on $\mathbb{R}^d \times \mathbb{R}^d$, i.e., they satisfy the metric axioms. \end{statement}

-It is easy to see that overlaying spaces generalize product spaces.
-Indeed, if we assume $p_i \cap p_j = \emptyset$ for all $i \neq j$, then an overlaying space reduces to a product space.
-However, the fact that we allow $p_i \cap p_j \neq \emptyset$ gives a larger expressive power for the same dimension $d$.
+It is easy to see that overlapping spaces generalize product spaces.
+Indeed, if we assume $p_i \cap p_j = \emptyset$ for all $i \neq j$, then an overlapping space reduces to a product space.
+However, the fact that we allow $p_i \cap p_j \neq \emptyset$ gives us a significantly larger expressive power for the same dimension $d$.